-If you’re on this page, you’re probably doing some research on B.F.
+If you're on this page, you're probably researching B.F.
 Skinner and his work on operant conditioning!
 You might be surprised to see how much conditioning you go through each day!
 We are conditioned to behave in certain ways every day.
 Our brains naturally gravitate toward the things that bring us pleasure and back away from things that bring us pain.
 When we connect our behaviors to pleasure and pain, we become conditioned.

-When people are subjected to reinforcements (pleasure) and punishments (pain,) they are undergoing operant conditioning.
-This article will describe operant conditioning, how it works, and how different schedules of reinforcement can increase the rate that subjects perform a certain behavior.
+When people are subjected to reinforcements (pleasure) and punishments (pain), they undergo operant conditioning.
+This article will describe operant conditioning, how it works, and how different schedules of reinforcement can increase the rate at which subjects perform a certain behavior.

 What is Operant Conditioning?

-He created what is now known as the “Skinner box.”
-The box contained a lever, disc, or other sort of mechanism.
-When the levers were pulled or the discs were pressed, something would occur.
+He created what is now known as the “Skinner box,” a device that contained a lever, disc, or other mechanism.
+Something would occur when the levers were pulled or the discs were pressed.
 Food would appear, lights would flash, the floor would become electric, etc.

 Skinner placed pigeons inside these boxes to record their responses based on whether or not they were conditioned to the responses that occurred after completing a certain task.